Scighost/Starward/README.md

 More features are being planned...

-> Starward will not achieve features that require developers to continually update game data and resources, such as gacha item images.
+> Starward will not achieve features that require developers to continually update game data and resources, such as stats for each gacha event.

-## Download
+## Install

 First, your device needs to meet the following requirements: